 On February 5, 1912, Gandhi suspended the Non-cooperation Movement.
 The decision shocked young revolutionary organizations.
 Azad suffered from anxiety as to how to fight further.
 Chandrashekhar Azad always felt that an aggressive approach for freedom of motherland was appropriate.

 Ram Prasad Bismil was the president of the Hindustan Social Republican Association.
 Azad met Ram Prasad Bismil through Pranavesh Chatterjee.

-For this, he made the bold decision to raise funds by looting the Government tresury.
-This plan was executed and revolutionaries robbed the vault according to their plan.
+He made the bold decision to raise funds by looting the government treasury.
+This plan was executed, and the revolutionaries robbed the vault according to their plan.

 The HRA organization needed funding to carry out various revolutionary tasks.
 For this, Ram Prasad Bismil gave the idea of robbing a railway carrying government treasury.